SUSE/skuba/ci/infra/testrunner/README.md

 * stack name: the unique name of the platform stack on the shared infrastructure, used as prefix by many resources such as networks, nodes, among others.
 Default is "$USER"
 * tfdir: path to the terraform files.
 Testrunner must have writing permissions to this directory.
 Defaults to `$WORKSPACE/skuba/ci/infra`.
 * tfvars: name of the terraform variables file to be used.
 Defaults to "terraform.tfvars.json.ci.example"
-* workdir: working directory on which tfout file will be generated
+* workdir: working directory on which tfout file will be generated.
+Default is `$WORKSPACE`
 * worker: specifications for the worker(s)

 Example